Kasaragod: Politics

+Kannada has linguistic minority status in the Manjeshwaram taluk of the district.

 Backwardness

 Kasaragod district is the northernmost district of Kerala, which is much away from Thiruvananthapuram, the state headquarters, which is located in the southernmost tip of state.
 Manjeshwaram town is located about 600 km north of the state headquarters Thiruvananthapuram, about 30 km south of Mangalore, about 350 km west of Bangalore, the headquarters of the neighbouring state Karnataka, and about 950 km south of Mumbai city.
 In 2012, the Second Oommen Chandy ministry appointed a commission under the leadership of the former Chief Secretary P. Prabhakaran to study about the backwardness and issues faced by this northernmost district of Kerala and to draw up a special package for the district.
 In 2013, two more Taluks, namely Manjeshwaram and Vellarikundu were formed in the district.
 Before this, the district had only two taluks.
 The decision to implement a gas-based power plant at Cheemeni was taken by the second Chandy government.
 A government medical college was allowed for Kasaragod district, as a part of the government's new policy to establish at ensure availability of at least one government medical college in all 14 districts of the state in 2013.